Division of Science, Information Arts and Technologies

 While recruiting for KidsteamUB, I realized that it was difficult for parents and children in the city to get to the campus.
 New design technologies needed to be developed to enable communication, elaboration and evaluation between kids and designers in the city.
 The need for research into this topic was recognized by Google, who awarded me a Google Faculty Research Award in order to continue this work in an online environment.

-I'm excited to be at the University of Baltimore and to continue my work on kids' technologies, applying it to the Simulation and Digital Entertainment and Interaction Design and Information Architecture programs.
+I'm excited to be at the University of Baltimore and to continue my work on kids' technologies, applying it to the Simulation and Game Design and Interaction Design and Information Architecture programs.